Phelps Dodge: Expansion

 In 1895, the first contract was signed by Phelps Dodge and Company and the Nichols Copper Company (which was renamed from G. H. Nichols and Company in 1891) to have Phelps Dodge deliver a minimum of 1000000 lb of blister copper over three years.
 This economically symbiotic relationship lasted until 1922, in which Phelps Dodge provided 90% of the blister copper Nichols Copper Company used to produce 100% pure copper.
 During the 1920s, Phelps Dodge invested $3.5 million in the Nichols Copper Company's plant modernization projects in exchange for stock in Nichols Copper Company.
 This dramatically increased copper production of the plant.
 In 1930, Dr. William Henry Nichols died; Phelps Dodge purchased the Laurel Hill plant that same year.

 During the late 19th century, in concert with its metal interests, Phelps Dodge Corporation became one of the largest producers of lumber and lumber products in the United States.

-In Tombstone, Arizona during 1900 E. B. Gage, Frank Murphy, and William Staunton consolidated their various mining properties into a single entity, the Tombstone Consolidated Mines Company.
+In Tombstone, Arizona during 1900, E. B. Gage, Frank Murphy, and William Staunton consolidated their various mining properties into a single entity, the Tombstone Consolidated Mines Company.
 They worked to drain mines that had filled with water, laid a rail spur into town, and revived mining.
 They experienced some success until the pumps failed in 1909.
 The new company filed for bankruptcy and the Phelps-Dodge Corporation acquired its claims.

-The Phelps Dodge Headquarters Building was built in 1896 and is located in 5 Copper Queen Plaza, Bisbee, Az.
-The building was the headquarters of the Phelps Dodge Mining Co. from 1896 to 1961.
-It now houses the Bisbee Mining & Historical Museum.
-It was the first museum in the southwest to be distinguished as a Smithsonian Affiliate Museum.
-The building was listed in the National Register of Historic Places on June 3, 1971, reference #71000109.
+The Phelps Dodge Headquarters Building in Bisbee, Arizona.

 In 1908, with the Phelps Dodge owners no longer alive, the company was re-organized as a public company and the name changed to Phelps Dodge Corporation, a holding company for all of the various properties and operations.
 Dr. Douglas was its first president.